ayush99-dotcom/BookVault--An-Online-BookStore/README.md

 ## 🎯 Objectives

-- 🔍 Enable users to search, browse, and buy books.
-- 🛒 Allow cart management and track order history.
-- 💳 Facilitate online transactions.
+- 🔍 To make it easier for user to search books, add books to cart, make purchases online and follow order history.
-- 🤖 Recommend books based on genre and ratings.
+- 🛒 To facilitate online transactions, manage and update inventory, and recommend books based on certain criteria.
-- 🧾 Enable admins to update inventory and order statuses.

 ---